i05nagai/memorandum/language/english_speaking.md

         * I'm sorry if I was a bit short with you on the phone this morning
     * short-circuit
         * The plumber shorted the washing machine
+        * to have or cause a bad electrical connection that makes the current flow in the wrong direction, which often has the effect of stopping the power supply
 * air conditioner
     * raise the temperature on the AC by one degree
     * turn up the air conditioner by one degree